Maryland’s attorney general sues Kushner apartment company

 Jared Kushner, a senior adviser to Trump, stepped down as CEO of the family business before joining the White House.
 But he still has an ownership stake in the subsidiary.

-Last month, the president of the Kushner Cos., said the company rejected a settlement offer from Frosh’s office.
-Laurent Morali said at the time that Frosh “clearly cares more about scoring political points” than fighting crime.
+Laurent Morali, the president of the Kushner Cos., says the company looks forward to fighting “these bogus allegations.”
+Morali says the attorney general cares more about “scoring political points” than fighting crime.